21 CFR Part 11 compliance – PDF & Key Things to Know

 SciNote is a trusted solution used by the researchers at the FDA.
-In this article we have listed critical details about 21 CFR Part 11 compliance on electronic records and electronic signatures.
+In this article, we have listed critical details about FDA 21 CFR Part 11 compliance on electronic records and electronic signatures.

-In a regulated environment, all digital information is controlled by 21 CFR Part 11 in the US (or EU Annex 11 within the European Union).
+In a regulated environment, digital information is governed by FDA 21 CFR Part 11 in the US (or EU Annex 11 within the European Union).
 This is a set of instructions and guidelines about the creation, authentication and maintenance of digital records.

-Compliance is a complex and resource- consuming process, it’s not limited to just buying and installing a “21 CFR Part 11 compliant” software.
+Compliance is a complex and resource-consuming process, it’s not limited to just buying and installing a “21 CFR Part 11 compliant” software.
 The whole system needs to be verified – and only when all the pieces of the puzzle are linked together, the laboratory can say it is 21 CFR Part 11 compliant.